16 Comments

 The famously ugly ex-sculptor who haunted the Athenian agora asking uncomfortable questions of so-called ‘experts’ some two millennia ago is supposed to have noted that the wisest among us are those who have a sense of how much they don’t know.

-I recall one of those marvelous late-night college dorm discussions in which I participated join my return to college just after I’d gotten out of the army in 1971.
+I recall one of those marvelous late-night college dorm discussions in which I participated upon my return to college just after I’d gotten out of the army in 1971.
 As expected, it ran quite a gamut.
 At one point it touched somewhat briefly on education.
 A guy who’d been quiet up until then spoke up.
 He said he thought that a good education should allow its recipients to ask serious questions in a number of essential areas, and then at least be able to have a good idea if the answers he/she was getting back were BS or not.

 These two thoughts have guided my own thinking for that last 60 or so years of an 80 year old life, mostly spent teaching American history.
 I have no idea if I would be thought of as a liberal or a conservative, but I do know that I want to be thought of as an American; that is a citizen of the most extraordinary, the most crucial, the riskiest, and the most complex ongoing experiment in human society and government ever attempted, and to be worthy of that citizenship.